Night photography can lead to some amazing images. But photographing stars can be tricky.

 Capturing star pictures is not the easiest skill to master.
 But when you do, you will get breathtaking images.

 Camera settings vary depending on the type of star photography.
 Exposure time is determined by the focal length of your lens.
-High ISOs are often needed to balance out limited exposure time.
+High ISO values are often needed to balance out limited exposure time.

 Specialized equipment like intervalometers and tracking heads help photographers extend the exposure time.